softwaresaved/byte-sized-rse/episodes/14-running-debugging.md

 Now, we can also see some new icons at the top to do with debugging:

-- The first one is continue, which allows the script to keep running until the next breakpoint.
+- The first one is continue, which allows the script to keep running until the next breakpoint (if there is one)
-- The next one allows us to step over - or through - the script one statement at a time.
+- The next one allows us to step over - or through - the script one statement at a time
-- The next two allow us to choose to step into or out of a function call, which is interesting.
+- The next two allow us to choose to step into or out of a function call, which is interesting

 If we want to examine the inner workings of a function during this debug session, we can do that.